-During 2021, the Board held five meetings and its standing committees held four or five meetings.
-Committee meetings included five meetings of the Audit Committee, four meetings of the EH&S Committee, four meetings of the MRCC and four meetings of the NCGC.
+During 2022, the Board held six meetings and its standing committees each held four meetings.
+Committee meetings included four meetings of the Audit Committee, four meetings of the EH&S Committee, four meetings of the MRCC and four meetings of the NCGC.

-In addition, there were five meetings of the independent directors, as defined under the standards established by Canadian securities regulatory authorities in National Instrument 52-110 Audit Committees.
+In addition, there were six meetings of the independent directors, as defined under the standards established by Canadian securities regulatory authorities in National Instrument 52-110 Audit Committees.
 The independent directors meet at each Board meeting without any non-independent (as defined below under "Statement of Corporate Governance Practices") director or executive officer in attendance.